QUIC Throughput and Fairness over Dual Connectivity: Evaluation Results

 \subsection{QUIC implementation and congestion control algorithm}

-To explore the impact of other QUIC implementations and congestion control algorithms, experiments were repeated using ngtcp2 and CUBIC.
-Figure~\ref{fig:I-1} shows little to no differences in the results between different congestion control algorithms when varying DC batch size.
+To explore the impact of other QUIC implementations and congestion control algorithms, experiments were repeated using \revtwo{ngtcp2 and CUBIC.}{(1) the QUIC implementation named ngtcp2, and (2) the congestion control algorithm CUBIC.
+For throughput experiments,} Figure~\ref{fig:I-1} shows little to no differences in the results between different congestion control algorithms when varying DC batch size.
 However, when compared to Figure~\ref{fig:A-1}, differences can be observed between the QUIC implementations.
 While the results follow the same patterns for both implementations, the considerable throughput drop occurs at different batch sizes.
 Another noticeable difference is that ngtcp2 has a slightly higher throughput than aioquic at smaller batch sizes, exceeding the throughput for TCP.

-Figures~\ref{fig:I-2} and~\ref{fig:I-3} show the corresponding fairness results.
+Figures~\ref{fig:I-2} and~\ref{fig:I-3} show the corresponding fairness results \revone{}{for different DC batch sizes}.
 Again, only small differences between the NewReno and CUBIC results are observed.
 For example, the JFI differ by at most 0.02 (DC batch size of 500) between the algorithms.
 DC using CUBIC is initially slightly more resilient to performance drops occurring with a larger batch size.
 In contrast, NewReno allows the SC connections to achieve slightly higher throughput at larger batch sizes while the DC throughput is similar to CUBIC at higher batches.
 When comparing Figures~\ref{fig:I-2} and~\ref{fig:I-3} to~\ref{fig:B-1}, some differences can be seen between the QUIC implementations.
 Ngtcp2 is more aggressive, leading to the DC connection having slightly higher throughput than the SC connections at smaller batch sizes and a drastic reduction in throughput when the batch size increases.
 Aioquic has a more balanced sharing of the bandwidths at smaller batch sizes and see a smaller reduction in throughput at larger batch sizes.